 The College expects students, faculty, and employees to comply with all federal, state, and local laws and with College policies regarding the possession, use and sale of alcohol and controlled substances (illegal drugs).
-Franklin & Marshall College Department of Public Safety enforce State underage drinking laws and enforce Federal and State drug laws.
+Franklin & Marshall College prohibits the unlawful possession, use, and sale of alcoholic beverages and illegal drugs on Campus.
+Franklin & Marshall College Department of Public Safety enforces State underage drinking laws and enforces Federal and State drug laws.
 The College expressly prohibits the presence of controlled substances on any part of Campus, any College owned or operated property, or at any College-sponsored activity.

-Additionally, no individual under the age of 21 may possess, on campus, any College owned or operated property, or at any College-sponsored activity, for consumption or other purpose, any alcoholic beverage, nor may any individual supply an individual who is under the age of 21 with any alcoholic beverage while on Campus, any College owned or operated property, or any College-sponsored activity.
+Additionally, no individual under the age of 21 may possess, on Campus, any College owned or operated property, or at any College-sponsored activity, for consumption or other purpose, any alcoholic beverage, nor may any individual supply an individual who is under the age of 21 with any alcoholic beverage while on Campus, any College owned or operated property, or any College-sponsored activity.
 For further details, students may refer to the Alcohol and Drug Policy in the College Life Manual.
-Employees may refer to the Alcohol & Other Drugs Policy for employees online under Human Resources Health and Wellness Policies.
+Employees may refer to the Alcohol and Other Drugs Policy for employees online under Human Resources Health and Wellness Policies.